lambda-dom/SpellRevisions/spell_rev/lib/docs/spl.md

 Return offset of index opcode (0-indexed) of header.
 If any of index or header are out of bounds, function PATCH_FAIL's.

 ### B. 5.
 Search functions.

+### B. 6.
+Adding and removing spell headers.

+For patching a spell header, the function `ALTER_SPELL_HEADER` is enough for most purposes and in the case where the input data is in an associative array, you can use `SET_SPELL_HEADER_FIELD`.
+As of the current WeiDU v247 however, `DELETE_SPELL_HEADER` seems to be bugged and there is no convenient way to add new spell headers.

+note(s):
+* the functionality of this pair of functions can also be found in the file lib/macros.tpa.